 The tin that was dug about 500 meters underground was then transported to Mikobata Ore Processing Site (神子畑選鉱場), about 26 km away, for a further refinery.

 Although the mine was closed in 1987, a part of it remains open to the public for exploration.
 Here, you can observe the exposed rock surface, vein traces, and machinery used over the past century, such as a rock drill.

 Unlike Ikuno Silver Mine, which can be explored throughout the year without reservation, Akenobe Mine has a tight schedule.
 The 60-minute tour is held in Japanese only (but you can tag along even if you don’t speak the language).

 - Sunday Mine Tunnel Tour (日曜坑道見学会)

-- The tour is on every Sunday from the 1st Sunday in April to the 1st Sunday in November
+- The tour is on every Sunday from the 1st Sunday of April to the 1st Sunday of November.

-- If you are visiting Akenobe Mine on any other days, a reservation needs to be made at least 3-days in advance to join a mine tunnel tour
+- If you are visiting Akenobe Mine on any other day, a reservation needs to be made at least 3-days in advance to join a mine tunnel tour.